-Born in Budapest, Hungary in 1997, Mihály Berecz began to learn the violin at the age of six.
-Whilst continuing to play in orchestras, he chose to devote himself to the piano with Edit Major and Erzsébet Belák three years later.
-His First Class Honours Bachelor of Music degree, on the other hand, was earned at London’s Royal Academy of Music under Christopher Elton.
-As a winner of the Debut Berlin International Concerto Competition in 2017, Mihály made his debut at the Philharmonie, Berlin in June 2017.
-Further awards include a gold prize at the 2nd Manhattan International Music Competition and the Harriet Cohen Bach Prize at the Royal Academy of Music.
-Mihály performed Liszt’s “Hungarian Fantasy” at the Konzerthaus, Berlin, at the 2013 Young Euro Classic Festival.
-Upon the invitation of Zoltán Kocsis he made his debut at the Béla Bartók National Concert Hall in 2013.
-Mihály’s interest in historical performance led to invitations to perform fortepiano concerti with renowned period-instrument orchestras, such as the Orfeo Orchestra.
-As a scholarship holder of the Hungarian Academy of Arts Mihály performs the complete solo works of Bartók in eight concerts at the Marble Hall of the Hungarian Radio between the 2020 and 2022.
+Winner of the Liszt-Bartók Prize at the 15th Concours Géza Anda 2021 Mihály Berecz was born in Budapest in 1997 and began to learn the violin at the age of six.
+Later, in parallel with his work in various orchestras, he began to devote himself to the piano with Edit Major and Erzsébet Belák.
+He obtained his First Class Honours Bachelor of Music degree at the Royal Academy of Music in London with Christopher Elton, however.
+Winner of the Debut Berlin International Concerto Competition, Mihály performed for the first time at the Berlin “Philharmonie” in June 2017.
+Previous awards include the Golden Prize of the 2nd Manhattan International Music Competition and the Harriet Cohen Bach Prize of the Royal Academy of Music.
+At the 2013 Young Euro Classic Festival he performed Liszt’s “Hungarian Fantasy” at the Konzerthaus Berlin.
+Also in 2013, and upon the invitation of Zoltán Kocsis, he made his debut at the Béla Bartók National Concert Hall, Budapest.
+At the Liszt Academy, where he frequently performs, he recently played Mozart’s “Jenamy” concerto under the baton of Mikhail Pletnev.
+Mihály’s interest in historical interpretation has led to performances of fortepiano concertos with renowned orchestras playing on period instruments, such as the Orfeo Orchestra.
+Between 2020 and 2022, as part of a scholarship from the Hungarian Academy of Arts, he performed Béla Bartók’s complete solo works of in eight concerts at the Hungarian Radio’s Marble Hall.